 A representative backward trajectory that terminates in V3 is plotted in Fig. 14a.
-Vorticity integrations along this trajectory suggest that large ω_s and ω_c are generated as the parcel descends below 100 m AGL (Fig. 14b,c).
-The ω_c is generated primarily via surface drag and horizontal stretching (Fig. 14c) and the exchange term concurrently converts this ω_c into the streamwise direction (Fig. 14b). ω_s is also enhanced by stretching from 2209:00 - 2209:30 and tilting from 2209:30-2210:00 Positive vertical vorticity is generated predominantly after 2209 via the tilting of both ω_s and ω_c as the descending parcel approaches its nadir (Fig. 14d).
-Starting at 2209:30, the parcel's vertical vorticity is amplified via stretching in the updraft along the leading edge of the internal RFD surge intensifying V3 (Fig. 14d).
+Vorticity integrations along this trajectory suggest that large $\omega_s$ and $\omega_c$ are generated as the parcel descends below 100 m AGL (Figs. 14b,c).
+The $\omega_c$ is generated primarily via surface drag and horizontal stretching (Fig. 14c) and the exchange term concurrently converts this $\omega_c$ into the streamwise direction (Fig. 14b).
+The $\omega_s$ is also enhanced by stretching from 2209:00 to 2209:30 UTC and tilting from 2209:30 to 2210:00 UTC.
+Positive vertical vorticity is generated predominantly after 2209 UTC via the tilting of both $\omega_s$ and $\omega_c$ as the descending parcel approaches its nadir (Fig. 14d).
+Starting at 2209:30 UTC, the parcel's vertical vorticity is amplified via stretching in the updraft along the leading edge of the internal RFD surge intensifying V3 (Fig. 14d).
 Attempts to examine the inclination angle between vorticity and velocity for the parcel entering V3 (not shown) were inconclusive as the parcel had non-negligible vertical vorticity throughout the backward integration.

-As the internal RFD surge approaches the low-level updraft associated with the PTV, V3 dramatically amplifies as seen in Fig. 7b,c.
+As the internal RFD surge approaches the low-level updraft associated with the PTV, V3 dramatically amplifies as seen in Figs. 7b and 7c.
 Tornadogenesis occurs as V3 (and the internal RFD surge) combines with the PTV.
-As these features merge, low-level horizontal vorticity vectors within the internal RFD surge, which initially are mainly crosswise to the flow (because the vorticity is predominantly frictionally generated), become increasingly streamwise as the flow develops a radially inward component toward the developing tornado (Fig. 15a,b).
-Vorticity calculations along a forward parcel trajectory that enters tornado 1 suggest that ingestion of this streamwise vorticity is important in the amplification of ζ in tornado 1 as there is large tilting of parcel's horizontal vorticity into the vertical as it flows into the developing tornado (Fig. 15c).
+As these features merge, low-level horizontal vorticity vectors within the internal RFD surge, which initially are mainly crosswise to the flow (because the vorticity is predominantly frictionally generated), become increasingly streamwise as the flow develops a radially inward component toward the developing tornado (Figs. 15a,b).
+Vorticity calculations along a forward parcel trajectory that enters tornado 1 suggest that ingestion of this streamwise vorticity is important in the amplification of $\zeta$ in tornado 1 as there is large tilting of